IC 1805

 Scale: 36185 KB

-Decided to change the processing... still wanted something closer to narrowband data... no clear weather, so we're practicing, moving pixels around on the screen.
+Decided to change the processing... still wanted something closer to narrowband data... no clear weather, so we're practicing, pushing pixels around the screen.

 Current photo Updated